astutespruce/sarp-connectivity/api/templates/dams_readme.txt

 State: State where dam occurs.
 Basin: Name of the hydrologic basin (HUC6) where the dam occurs.

 RareSpp: Number of federally threatened or endangered aquatic species within the same subwatershed (HUC12) as the dam.
 Note: Rare species information is based on occurrences within the same subwatershed as the dam.
 These species may or may not be impacted by this dam.
-Information on rare species is very limited and comprehensive information is not available for all states at this time.
+Information on rare species is very limited and comprehensive information has not been provided for all states at this time.

 River: River name where dam occurs, if available.
 StreamOrder: NHDPlus Modified Strahler stream order. -1 = not available.